preetishhs/vue-training-ojas-it/day-6/README.md

-# day-4
+# day-6

 ### Topics covered
-* Making API Calls
+* Child routes / Nested routes
-* Introduction to Mixins and code sharing
+* Introduction to Vuex and State management
+* Storing and manipulating data in Vuex
+* Using Vuex in Components
+* Namespaced store and modules

 ## Project setup